Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 Homework solutions will be posted in the Solutions folder on [Canvas](https://canvas.uw.edu/) by the Thursday after the assignment was turned in.

-### Final Exam (for CEE 465)

-The final exam will be take-home, and will be assigned on Monday, December 5th, giving you a full week to complete it.
-The exam will ask a series of general application questions spanning all of the topics covered in the course.
-It will be open notes and online materials, but students must sign an honor statement that the work is their own and not done with consultation and/or help from other students, friends, or faculty.
-The final exam must be submitted electronically, via Canvas, before 5:00 pm (Pacific Time) of the day of the scheduled final exam: **Monday, December 12, 5:00 pm (Pacific Time)**.

-### Final Project (for CEWA 565)
+### Final Project

 Final projects will be completed in pairs (or individually on request), and the topic will be selected by the students in consultation with the instructor.
-The topic should ideally involve data analysis related to a real-world engineering problem from within the student’s area of interest.
-Updates on the project are required as part of the 2nd, 5th, and 7th homework assignments, and each student will give a short overview of their research problem and project results to the class on **12/1**, **12/6** and **12/8**.
+The topic should ideally involve explaining/teaching a concept and/or snow hydrology coding problem selected from within the student’s area of interest.
+Updates on the project are required as part of the 2nd, 5th, and 7th homework assignments, and each student will give a short overview of their research problem and project results to the class.
 The project will be graded on the basis of the presentation (20%) and on the report (80%), which should be less than 10 pages long.
-Final reports will be due on **Monday, December 12, 5:00 pm (Pacific Time)**.
+Final reports will be due on **Wednesday, June 7, 2:30 pm (Pacific Time)**.
 Further details are provided on the [Course Project page](b-project.html).

 ### Grading Policy